-Send cover letter, resume, and writing sample to Jacob Wills at firstname.lastname@example.org with the phrase “Advocacy Intern” in the subject line of the email before December 2, 2016 at 11:59pm.
+Send cover letter, resume, and writing sample to Jacob Wills at firstname.lastname@example.org with the phrase “Advocacy Intern” in the subject line of the email.
+Applications will be considered on a rolling basis so candidates are encouraged to apply as soon as possible.
 Due to the expected volume of applications, only candidates who will be asked to interview will be contacted.

 Absolutely no calls, please.